chesstrainer-package.Rd

 argument of the play

-By default, evaluations are based on a search depth of 20 half-moves.
+By default, evaluations are based on a search depth of 16 half-moves.
 Obtaining such an evaluation for a given position should be relatively quick and not add much lag when creating a sequence.
-In ‘add’ mode, the <h>
+In add mode, the <h>

 key shows the best move according to Stockfish in a given position.
 The <H>

-, you can adjust the Stockfish settings, including the calculation depths (for fast and deep evaluations and for the play mode; see below), the number of principal evaluations that will be evaluated (for fast and deep evaluations), the number of threads that Stockfish can use during its calculations (the default is 1), and the hash size in MB (the default is 256).
+, you can adjust the Stockfish settings, including the calculation depths (for fast and deep evaluations and for the play mode; see below), the number of principal evaluations that will be evaluated (for fast and deep evaluations), the number of threads that Stockfish can use during its calculations (the default is 1), the hash size in MB (the default is 256), and the maximum depth of the line(s) shown at the top of the board when asking for the best move in add mode (10 half-moves by default).

 key updates the evaluations for all moves in a sequence by recalculating the evaluations with the current setting for a deeper analysis.
 Note that this can take a bit of time, depending on the number of moves in the sequence.
 After updating the evaluations, they are automatically saved to the sequence file.

-If Stockfish is running, you can switch into ‘play’ mode at any time with <\>
+If Stockfish is running, you can switch into play mode at any time with the <\>

 or <#>

-.
+key.
 This is especially useful at the end of a sequence, to continue playing further moves against the computer from the end position of a sequence (e.g., to practice holding an advantage gained during an opening sequence).
-In this mode, the computer chooses by default the best move according to search depth of 10 half-moves, but this can be adjusted via <F7>
+In this mode, the computer chooses by default its move according to a search depth of 6 half-moves, but this can be adjusted via <F7>

 The <\>